-The purpose of the VTFMA is to encourage and establish successful farmers markets in Vermont that enhance direct marketing opportunities for market vendors while building direct connections between vendors and local consumers.
+The purpose of the VTFMA is to encourage successful farmers markets in Vermont that embody the VTFMA Best Practices to enhance direct marketing opportunities for market vendors while building direct connections between vendors and local consumers.

 To fulfill this purpose of supporting Vermont’s farmers markets, VTFMA lead the efforts to:

 Facilitate communication, information gathering & sharing, and networking among VTFMA farmers markets members,

 Serve as the voice for farmers markets in the state.

 advisory Board members

 Nica Mieloch-Blinn, Norwich Farmers Market